 - Complete an EIS inquiry to ensure each a/b does not already receive assistance in your county or another county.
 Document the results of the inquiry. - 2.
-Complete all available on-line inquiries, using all SSN's provided (Refer to SA-3410 Figure 1).
+Complete all available on-line inquiries, using all SSN's provided.
 Check all paper matches. - 3.
 Document and verify all eligibility factors as required in policy. - 4.
 When a change is anticipated, flag the case for review. - 5.
 Review characteristics of fraud/error prone cases.